ethberry/ethberry.github.io/admin/mechanics-simple/vesting/vesting.md

 use their bound to gain profit by selling it as a derivative or by using it for [governance](/admin/mechanics-complex/governance/) but can't just sell tokens on the DEX.

 # Contract actions

-Each contract deployed via the [Contract Manager](/admin/miscellaneous/contract-manager/contract-manager.md) has additional actions that can be performed from the Admin panel.
-While some of these actions may depend on the specific [features](/admin/hierarchy/ERC20/features) of the contract, there are several standard features that are available in all contracts deployed via the Contract Manager:
+Each contract deployed via the [Contract Manager](/admin/miscellaneous/contract-manager/contract-manager.md) has action menu with relevant blockchain actions

 - **Misc:**
     - **Allowance** - Approves a third-party address to spend a specified amount of tokens on behalf of the token owner.